nokia-eda/docs/docs/user-guide/topologies.md

 /// admonition | Note
     type: subtle-note
-Bear in mind, that the `TopoNodes` and `TopoLinks` objects that make up the topology are not specific to your digital twin network, for a physical topology the same objects are used to represent the devices and their links.
+Bear in mind, that the `TopoNode` and `TopoLink` objects that make up the topology are not specific to your digital twin network, for a physical topology the same objects are used to represent the devices and their links.
 ///

-So if the `TopoNodes` and `TopoLinks` objects make up a topology, how do we create them?
+So if the `TopoNode` and `TopoLink` objects make up a topology, how do we create them?
 The obvious way is to create these Custom Resources manually, but this is going to be a tedious and likely error-prone process when carried out manually.

-To assist with this process, EDA provides a couple of methods to generate the required `TopoNodes` and `TopoLinks` resources based on an abstracted input:
+To assist with this process, EDA provides a couple of methods to generate the required `TopoNode` and `TopoLink` resources based on an abstracted input:

 * using topology file
 * or using topology generator

 ### Topology file

-Instead of creating the `TopoNodes` and `TopoLinks` resources individually, EDA provides a way to describes the nodes and links of a topology in a topology file.
-Based on the contents of this file EDA will drive the creation of the `TopoNodes` and `TopoLinks` resources making it possible to create a topology in a declarative way from a single file.
+Instead of creating the `TopoNode` and `TopoLink` resources individually, EDA provides a way to describes the nodes and links of a topology in a topology file.
+Based on the contents of this file EDA will drive the creation of the `TopoNode` and `TopoLink` resources making it possible to create a topology in a declarative way from a single file.

-Let's have a look at the topology file structure and a corresponding snippet of it that was used in the quickstart topology:
+Let's have a look at the topology file structure and a corresponding snippet of it that was used in the [quickstart topology][gs-guide-vnet]:

 /// tab | schema